MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/ai-field-suggestions.md

 # Use field suggestions by Copilot

-Field suggestion by Copilot is a feature designed for app makers.
-It helps selecting the most suitable fields to display in your app when linking a data source to a control.
-Instead of using the default fields selected by Power Apps, you can view up to 10 suggestions from Copilot.
-The field suggestions are based on the data schema and your app's context.
-You can review the suggestions and adjust as you need, saving you time and improving the quality of your app.
+Use field suggestion by Copilot to link a data source to a control and help you choose the best fields to display in your canvas app.
+Instead of using the default fields that Power Apps selects, makers can view up to 10 suggestions from Copilot.
+The field suggestions are based on the data schema and the context of the app.
+An app maker can review the suggestions and make adjustments as needed, saving time and improving the quality of the app.

 ## Prerequisites